 Red artificial trees, such as the Treetopia Lipstick Red Christmas Tree, have a very commanding presence favored by people with bold, passionate personalities.
 For Valentine’s Day, bring out your red tree’s more playful side with loads of fun and whimsical decorations.

-White ornaments provide a nice contrast to fiery red foliage, while pink ones are an attractive complement.
+White ornaments provide a nice contrast to fiery red foliage.
+Pink ones are an attractive complement.
 Place your selection of traditional white and pink décor throughout the tree in an evenly spaced manner.
 Remember to position larger items on the bottom to enhance the tree’s triangular shape.